 Explanation for translation into English - The accompanying consolidated financial statements have been translated from Spanish into English for use outside of Mexico.
 These consolidated financial statements are presented on the basis of accounting criteria prescribed by the Commission.
-Certain accounting practices applied by the Monex, S.A.B. may not conform to accounting principles generally accepted in the country of use.
+Certain accounting practices applied by Monex, S.A.B. may not conform to accounting principles generally accepted in the country of use.

-Monetary unit of the financial statements - The financial statements and notes as of December 31, 2017 and 2016 and for the years then ended include balances and transactions denominated in Mexican pesos of different purchasing power.
-Cumulative inflation rates over the three-year periods ended December 31, 2017, 2016 and 2015 were 9.57%, 10.18% and 11.62%, respectively, accordingly, the economic environment is not inflationary in either such year and no inflationary effects were recognized in the accompanying consolidated financial statements.
-Inflation rates for the years ended December 31, 2017, 2016 and 2015 were 6.77%, 3.36% and 2.13%, respectively.
+Monetary unit of the consolidated financial statements - The consolidated financial statements and notes as of December 31, 2018, 2017 and 2016 and for the years then ended include balances and transactions denominated in Mexican pesos of different purchasing power.
+Cumulative inflation rates over the three-year periods ended December 31, 2018, 2017 and 2016 were 12.26%, 9.57% and 10.18%, respectively, accordingly, the economic environment is not inflationary in either such year and no inflationary effects were recognized in the accompanying consolidated financial statements.
+Inflation rates for the years ended December 31, 2018, 2017 and 2016 were 4.83%, 6.77% and 3.36%, respectively.

-Consolidation of financial statements - The consolidated financial statements include the financial statements of the Monex, S.A.B. and its subsidiaries over which it exercises control.
+Consolidation of financial statements - The consolidated financial statements include the financial statements of Monex, S.A.B. and its subsidiaries over which it exercises control.
 The shareholding percentage in their capital stock of such entities is shown below: